maglnet/MaglLegacyApplication/README.md

 I migrated this HowTo to a small ZF2 module, to be able to run a legacy application within ZF2.

-While running your legacy application within a ZF2 application it is possible to slowly migrate an existing application to ZF2 by leaving your old applicatin (nearly - see "Adjust your legacy Application") untouched and build new modules with the power of ZF2.
+While running your legacy application within a ZF2 application it is possible to slowly migrate an existing application to ZF2 by leaving your old application (nearly - see "Adjust your legacy Application") untouched and build new modules with the power of ZF2.
 By adding a simple wrapper (see "Using ZF2 within your legacy application") you could also use the new modules within your legacy application.